Jared Polis: Political positions

-Polis has been described as a libertarian.
+Polis has been described as both progressive and libertarian-leaning.
 He has spoken in favor of abortion rights, school choice, replacing Colorado's property tax with a land value tax, and eliminating Colorado's income tax.
 During the COVID-19 pandemic in Colorado, he was skeptical of enforcing the state's mask mandates for long periods of time, saying he personally wore masks but did not want "to force it on people".
 In 2022, the libertarian magazine Reason wrote that he was "the most libertarian governor in America".
-Polis has also called himself a "libertarian", but the characterization has been disputed, with critics pointing to his record on gun control, alcohol regulation, and taxes as inconsistent with libertarian principles.
+Polis has also called himself a "libertarian", but the characterization has been disputed by some libertarians, with critics pointing to his record on gun control, alcohol regulation, and taxes as inconsistent with libertarian principles.

 Campus safety

-In September 2015, Polis voiced support for altering university disciplinary processes surrounding campus rape to allow for cases to be judged against a reasonable likelihood standard, saying that: "If there are 10 people who have been accused, and under a reasonable likelihood standard maybe one or two did it, it seems better to get rid of all 10 people ... we're not talking about depriving them of life or liberty, we're talking about them being transferred to another university, for crying out loud."
-After being criticized for these remarks, Polis apologized, saying that: "I went too far by implying that I support expelling innocent students from college campuses, which is something neither I nor other advocates of justice for survivors of sexual assault support".
+In September 2015, Polis voiced support for altering university disciplinary processes surrounding campus rape to allow for cases to be judged against a reasonable likelihood standard, saying, "If there are 10 people who have been accused, and under a reasonable likelihood standard maybe one or two did it, it seems better to get rid of all 10 people ... we're not talking about depriving them of life or liberty, we're talking about them being transferred to another university, for crying out loud."
+After being criticized for these remarks, Polis apologized, saying that, "I went too far by implying that I support expelling innocent students from college campuses, which is something neither I nor other advocates of justice for survivors of sexual assault support".